We invite you to pray with us this week.

 For thine is the kingdom and the power and the glory forever.
 Amen.

-Associate Pastor Kate Dunn offered these Prayers of the People during worship on March 17, 2019, the Second Sunday in Lent.
+Parish Associate the Rev. Kellie Picallo offered these Prayers of the People on April 28, 2019, the Second Sunday of Easter.